Everything PR News

 The Newsletter Layer Is Now Non-Negotiable

 The traditional media relations model organized outreach around publications.
 That model is still partially correct.
 It is no longer sufficient.
 In most categories, there are 5–15 newsletters that the actual buyers, decision-makers, and practitioners read daily — often written by former journalists or deep-domain practitioners, with 15,000–80,000 subscribers and near-100% read rates among exactly the audience that matters.
 AI engines index newsletters.
-Substack archives and the downstream coverage newsletter mentions generate all feed the retrieval layer.
+Substack archives and the downstream coverage newsletter mentions generate feed the retrieval layer.
 A placement in a high-authority category newsletter that generates secondary coverage in a tier-1 publication is worth more in Citation Share terms than a direct tier-1 placement without the newsletter amplification.

 The New Authority Hierarchy